iamdarshanshah/express-typescript-eslint-starter/README.md

 ## To run using docker

 - Run `docker-compose -f docker-compose.yml up`

-## To run mongo as a container

-- Run `docker-compose -f docker-compose-resources.yml up`

 ## Generate documentation for code. (uses tsconfig.json file present in your project for generating/serving docs)